FuyuWang/Dyalloc/README.md

-# Neuralloc
+# Dyalloc

-Neuralloc is an automatic and adaptive resource partitioner for spatial accelerators with meta reinforcement learning.
+Dyalloc is an automatic and adaptive resource partitioner for spatial accelerators with meta reinforcement learning.
-This repository contains the source code for Neuralloc.
+This repository contains the source code for Dyalloc.

 ### Setup ###
-* Download the Neuralloc source code
+* Download the Dyalloc source code

 * Create virtual environment through anaconda
 ```
-conda create --name NeurallocEnv python=3.8
+conda create --name DyallocEnv python=3.8
-conda activate NeurallocEnv
+conda activate DyallocEnv
 ```
 * Install packages